EugeneKormin/microservice_creator/README.md

 ## Development
 To run the application locally without Docker:

+1. Start the Flask server using Server.py.
+2. The server will be accessible at http://127.0.0.1:5000.

 ## Start the Flask server using Server.py.
 The server will be accessible at http://127.0.0.1:5000.